-11. Request for Confidentiality - If you are employed and are seeking a job change, you likely do not want your current employer to know that you are job hunting.
-It is appropriate to include a statement, at the very bottom of the resume, requesting that a prospective employer not contact a current employer: "It is requested that current employer not be contacted." or "This resume is submitted in confidence." or "Confidentiality with regard to present employer is requested."
-This message must also be included in the cover letter which is sent with the resume.
+11. Request for Confidentiality - If you are employed and seeking a job change, you likely do not want your current employer to know you are job hunting.
+It is appropriate to include a statement, at the very bottom of the resume, requesting that a prospective employer not contact a current employer: "It is requested that current employer not be contacted." or "Resume submitted in confidence." or "Confidentiality with regard to present employer is requested."
+This message must also be included in a cover letter sent with the resume.